TheonlyIcebear/Roblox-Pin-Cracker/README.md

 # Roblox-Pin-Bruteforcer
 A pin bruteforcer for roblox
 Made by Ice Bear#0167.
-Discord here: https://discord.gg/legal
+Discord here: (Discontinued)
 # How to use
 1.)
 Install python if you haven't already: https://www.python.org/downloads/